Algoboy-Kevin/Algoboy-Kevin/README.md

 Hello!
 I'm [Kevin Gamaliel](https://www.linkedin.com/in/kevingamaliel/), Decentralized Finance Engineer at the defi aggregator startup Fiverse, and I share my passion for Blockchain especially Decentralized Finance here.
 Here's my interest:

 * 👨‍💻 **Software Development** - I enjoy software development in general, from backend to front end.
 I tackle most of the challenge using Javascript and its awesome libraries.
-* 💻 **Decentralized Finance** - Since 2022, I've been hired as an engineer for various web3 projects.
+* 💻 **Decentralized Finance** - I've been hired as an engineer for various web3 projects.
 My background in AI/Machine learning really helps me solves most of defi problems here.
 * 🤖 **AI/Machine Learning** - Since 2020, working in data related project has been my passion.
 Using python and tensorflow to build forex trading bots.

 ### Staying in touch